nawrzqal/hands-on-kafka/README.md

 - Consumer uses `earliest` offset reset, so it should read all historical messages
 - Check that the topic exists: Use Kafdrop at http://localhost:9000
-- Verify both producer and consumer target the same topic name (`fancy-topic`)
+- Verify both producer and consumer target the same topic name (`likes` or your custom value)

 ## Next Steps